-- 1. Provide culturally competent care for patients, families, groups, and populations across the health-illness continuum and across the lifespan. - 2.
-Utilize the Neuman Systems Model to provide holistic nursing care in a variety of settings within a complex and dynamic healthcare system. - 3.
-Design, coordinate, and manage nursing care that integrates a liberal education with nursing theory and research, clinical expertise, and patient values to assist patients in reaching their optimum level of wellness.
+- 1. Provide culturally competent care for patients, families, groups, and populations across the health-illness continuum and across the lifespan. - Utilize the Neuman Systems Model to provide holistic nursing care in a variety of settings within a complex and dynamic healthcare system.

-- 4. Incorporate professional standards, critical thinking, patient advocacy, patient safety, compassion, and leadership into their nursing practice. - 5.
-Engage in on-going professional development, life-long learning, and service in society.
+- 3. Design, coordinate, and manage nursing care that integrates a liberal education with nursing theory and research, clinical expertise, and patient values to assist patients in reaching their optimum level of wellness. - 4.
+Incorporate professional standards, critical thinking, patient advocacy, patient safety, compassion, and leadership into their nursing practice. - Engage in on-going professional development, life-long learning, and service in society.

-NUR 301 : History & Trends in Professional Nursing
+NUR 301: History & Trends in Professional Nursing

 An introduction to professional nursing, including an overview of the historical and sociocultural bases of nursing, wellness, and healthcare in modern society.
 The concepts of the Neuman Systems Model and the roles of the nursing generalist are emphasized.
-Credits 2 Class Hours 2 Prerequisites Admission to the Nursing Major Semester Offered

-NUR 303 : Pathophysiological Bases of Nursing Practice
+NUR 303: Pathophysiological Bases of Nursing Practice